Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Statement of results

 \subsection{Center manifold of an unfolded codimension 1 saddle--node type singularity}

-An isolated singular point of a holomorphic vector field in $\C^{m+1}$ is of \emph{saddle--node} type if its linearization matrix has exactly one zero eigenvalue; it is of \emph{codimension 1} if the multiplicity of the singualr point is 2.
-In convenient coordinates, such singularity can be written as
+An isolated singular point of a holomorphic vector field in $\C^{m+1}$ is of \emph{saddle--node} type if its linearization matrix has exactly one zero eigenvalue, and it is of \emph{codimension 1} if the multiplicity of the singular point is 2.

-with $M_0$ an invertible $m\!\times\!m$-matrix and $\,f_0(x,y)=O(x)+O(\|y\|^2)\,$ a germ of analytic vector function.
-We consider a generic family of vector fields in $\C^{m+1}$ depending analytically on a parameter $\epsilon\in(\C,0)$ unfolding \eqref{eq:BL-vectsyst0}.
-Such a family is locally orbitally analytically equivalent to a family of vector fields\footnote{See \cite{RT}, Proposition 3.1; it is stated and proved for planar vector fields ($m=1$), but it stays valid for any dimension $m\geq 1$.}